python/peps/peps/pep-0639/appendix-license-survey.rst

 important that every package include a license file.
-They point to the ``LICENSE.txt`` in the official PyPA sample project as an example, which is `explicitly listed <samplesetupcfg_>`__ under the ``license_files`` key in its ``setup.cfg``, following existing practice formally specified by this PEP.
+They point to the ``LICENSE.txt`` in the official PyPA sample project as an example, which is `explicitly listed <samplesetupcfg_>`__ under the ``license_files`` key in its ``setup.cfg``, following existing practice formally specified by PEP 639.

 Both the `beginner packaging tutorial <packagingtutkey_>`__ and the `sample project <samplesetuppy_>`__ only use classifiers to declare a